 - Kidney Injuries: If you've recently suffered an impact to one of your kidneys, either through sports or an accident, this injury could cause visible blood in your urine.

 - Other Factors: Monthly periods, sexual activity, vigorous exercise and viral illness can all sometimes cause blood to appear in urine.

-Find the Cause of Your Hematuria
+Find the Cause of Your Haematuria

 If you ever notice blood or red discoloration in your urine, it's a good idea to schedule an appointment with your doctor — especially if it persists for more than a few days.
-Seeking advice from a trusted medical professional will allow you to determine the cause of your hematuria and begin treatment to restore your health.
+Seeking advice from a trusted medical professional will allow you to determine the cause of your haematuria and begin treatment to restore your health.

-In order to rule out bladder cancer as a cause of hematuria, your doctor can have you use Cxbladder, an easy-to-use urine test that can rule out bladder cancer and help narrow down your diagnosis.
+In order to rule out bladder cancer as a cause of haematuria, your doctor can have you use Cxbladder, an easy-to-use urine test that can rule out bladder cancer and help narrow down your diagnosis.
 Cxbladder is an accurate and reliable bladder cancer detection test that can put your mind at ease and increase confidence in your treatment plan.
 For more information on how Cxbladder can help, reach out to us today.